21 Gen Z Financial Habits Shaping the Future of Money

 Money isn’t easy right now, but Gen Z isn’t backing down.
 Even with 60% living paycheck to paycheck, 70% believe they’ll surpass their parents financially.
 They’re not waiting for better conditions, they’re building wealth on their own terms.

-Today, we’re breaking down 21 financial habits that are setting Gen Z up for success.
+Here’s a breakdown of the Gen Z money habits that are reshaping what financial success looks like.
 Forget outdated advice that doesn’t fit the modern world.
 These strategies are practical, adaptable, and, most importantly, proven to work.

 Table of Contents